akvo/akvo-flow/README.md

 ### Running Flow Services and Flow together locally

-If you want to run both Flow and Flow Services locally and talking to each other, run:
+If you want to run both Flow and Flow Services locally and talking to each other, you will need add some config to your `/etc/hosts`:

+    127.0.0.1 services.akvoflow.local akvoflow.local

+Then run:

     docker-compose -f docker-compose.together.yml up --build -d

+**You will need to access Flow using the url [http://akvoflow.local:8888/](http://akvoflow.local:8888/)**

-Read the Flow Services documentation for the Flow Services specific instructions.
+Then read the Flow Services documentation for the Flow Services specific instructions.

+The DNS alias is required because the UI is sending to Flow Services the baseUrl of the Flow service, which Flow Services needs to resolve to the Flow container.
+The way Docker works, this baseUrl cannot be "localhost", as "localhost" for the Flow Service container is itself.
+Adding a DNS entry allows for one level of indirection where "akvoflow.local" will be resolved to "127.0.0.1" for the Browser, while it resolves to the flow container for the flow-services container.

 ---